AdobeDocs/experience-manager-65.en/help/assets/launch.md

 1. Click **[!UICONTROL Save]**.

-   Click on the newly created property then proceed to *Installation and setup of extensions*.
+   Click the newly created property then proceed to *Installation and setup of extensions*.

 ### Installing and setup of extensions {#installing-and-setup-of-extensions}